abdulnasir97/Secured-Tasks-Capstone-2-/README.md

 Node Js was also used to run the program and install the necessary dependencies.

+API Documentation for Secured Tasks App
+Welcome to the API documentation for the Secured Tasks App.
+This API allows you to manage your tasks with authentication, utilizing JWT tokens for security.
+Below, you'll find detailed information on the available endpoints, their functionality, and how to interact with them.

+Table of Contents
+Authentication
+Endpoints
+Create a Todo
+Retrieve All Todos
+Retrieve a Todo
+Update a Todo
+Delete a Todo
+HTTP Status Codes
+Glossary
+Authentication
+The API requires authentication using JWT tokens.
+Tokens should be included in the Authorization header of each request.

+Endpoints
+Create a Todo
+Endpoint: POST /todo
+Description: Creates a new todo for the authenticated user.
+Request Body:
+description: Todo description (string)
+Response:
+message: Success message
+todo: Created todo object
+HTTP Status: 200 OK
+Retrieve All Todos
+Endpoint: GET /todo
+Description: Retrieves all todos for the authenticated user.
+Response:
+todos: Array of todo objects
+HTTP Status: 200 OK
+Retrieve a Todo
+Endpoint: GET /todo/:id
+Description: Retrieves a specific todo by ID for the authenticated user.
+Response:
+todo: Todo object
+HTTP Status: 200 OK
+Update a Todo
+Endpoint: PUT /todo/:id
+Description: Updates a specific todo by ID for the authenticated user.
+Request Body:
+description: Updated todo description (string)
+Response:
+message: Success message
+todo: Updated todo object
+HTTP Status: 200 OK
+Delete a Todo
+Endpoint: DELETE /todo/:id
+Description: Deletes a specific todo by ID for the authenticated user.
+Response:
+message: Success message
+HTTP Status: 200 OK
+HTTP Status Codes
+200 OK: Successful request
+400 Bad Request: Malformed request
+401 Unauthorized: Missing or invalid JWT token
+404 Not Found: Resource not found
+500 Internal Server Error: Server error
+Glossary
+JWT: JSON Web Token, a compact, URL-safe means of representing claims to be transferred between two parties.
+Bcrypt: A password-hashing function designed to be slow and computationally intensive, suitable for securely hashing passwords.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).